Jagermeister/event-tag-editor/docs/README.md

 ## Future Features
-- Replace isStarred with category packs "Original", "World Histoy 1990s", "Music Trivia 00s"
+- Replace isStarred with category packs "Original", "World History 1990s", "Music Trivia 00s"
 - Search by Category Tag.
 Clickable category names on report produce items.
 - Language support with foreign pronunciation
 - Image support

 ## Development server

-Angular front-end with data being read from `./src/data/events.json` and then help in memory via `src/app/event/event.service`.
+Angular front-end with data being read from `./src/data/events.json` and then held in memory via `src/app/event/event.service`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.